Getting the Financial Facts on Divorce

 Occasionally one party will seek to thwart the other parties application for financial provision by hiding assets or sources of income.

 It is central to financial resolution on divorce that each party candidly discloses their financial position – for example bank statements, accounts, wage slips and so on.
-This is usually done by agreement (voluntary exchange) or via sworn statements within court proceedings (exhibiting key documents).
+This is known as the duty of "full and frank disclosure", which is an onging obligation.
+Disclosure is usually achieved by agreement (voluntary exchange) or via signed statements within court proceedings (exhibiting key documents).
 Failure to candidly disclose all assets and income can in extreme circumstances justify the setting aside of any Order made pursuant to this and result in the wrong doer being penalised by cost orders.

 Sometimes this may not provide enough information.
 For example:-

 - Where the initial documents (or other information) suggest there are additional undisclosed resources or where there is other reasonable evidence of other resources.

 - Where information may be required from third parties (new co-habitees or reluctant business associates).

 - Where there are other assets which may require up to date valuations.